-Apple TV Plus has a small yet prestigious collection of content on its streaming platform, with big name actors and directors drafted to create a score of original and exclusive content, including Jennifer Anniston, Reese Witherspoon, Steven Speilberg and Oprah Winfrey.
+Apple TV Plus has a small yet prestigious collection of content on its streaming platform, with big-name actors and directors drafted to create a score of original and exclusive content, including Jennifer Aniston, Reese Witherspoon, Steven Spielberg and Oprah Winfrey.

-When you sign up to a Vodafone Unlimited plan, in addition to unlimited data, you’ll get free access to either Amazon Prime Video or YouTube Premium for the length of your contract.
+When you sign up for a Vodafone Unlimited plan, in addition to unlimited data, you’ll get free access to either Amazon Prime Video or YouTube Premium for the length of your contract.

 What a perfect combination.
 Thousands of hours of great content for free and unlimited data, so you can enjoy it wherever you are.